jai-x/anilist.py/README.md

 This script will store a generated a access token in plaintext in the same directory.

-Since this is a limted access token that will expire in an hour, if someone has access to this token they will be able to use the API on your client's behalf.
+Since this is a limited access token that will expire in an hour, if someone has access to this token they will be able to use the API on your client's behalf.

 Also, it's a good idea to remove your client id and secret key from the script after you are done.